 Suffering a mild traumatic brain injury, or concussion is frightening for children or teens and their parents.
 Concussions are also challenging because the trauma’s effect on your child’s brain can be hard to assess.
 That’s why the doctors at THINK Neurology for Kids use ImPACT®, a quick test that accurately measures the cognitive impact of a concussion.
-To learn more about ImPACT testing, call the office in The Woodlands, Katy or Cypress, Texas, or schedule an appointment online.
+To learn more about ImPACT testing, call the office in The Woodlands, Katy, Sugar Land, or Cypress, Texas, or schedule an appointment online.

 ImPACT — Immediate Post-Concussion Assessment and Cognitive Testing — is a computerized test that objectively measures memory, attention span, and visual and verbal problem-solving ability.